Ha Giang Province General Information

 Hà Giang museum

 Hà Giang museum, located in the centre of Hà Giang town, not only has an array of display of findings from archaeological excavations but also houses historical artefacts, bronze drum collection and also costumes of the local ethnic clans.
-Museum building is in form of a big lotus opening up its petals, in red and white colour mansion.
+The museum building is in form of a big lotus opening up its petals, in a red and white colour mansion.